shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

         Be aware that to make this change in production environment you'll need to delete old structure and then create a new one because of the change of `type` in `main_variant` field.
 If you want to know more you can see [this article](../docs/introduction/console-commands-for-application-management-phing-targets.md#elasticsearch-index-migrate)

-    - change and include new fields in ProductExportRepositoryTest
+    - change and include new fields in ProductSearchExportWithFilterRepositoryTest
         ```diff
             'selling_denied',
         -   'main_variant',